apacheignite/documentation/visor-manage/batch-mode.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Batch mode using file with commands"
+  "title": "Batch Mode Using File with Commands"
 }
 [/block]
 In this mode commands will be read from file.
 All commands must start from a new line.